-Steve Mnuchin Says Quarantine Is Being Looked At As A ’10 To 12 Week Scenario’
+Steve Mnuchin Says Stimulus Is Being Looked At As A ’10 To 12 Week Scenario’

-Treasury Secretary Steven Mnuchin says that the widespread closures and lockdown measures impacting large portions of the United States will likely continue another 10-12 weeks in order to slow the spread of the novel coronavirus.
+Treasury Secretary Steven Mnuchin says that the stimulus package the federal government is preparing may cover a 10-12 week time span.
+The package is designed to combat the devastating economic effects due to the coronavirus pandemic.

-Mnuchin appeared on Fox News Sundayto discuss the stimulus package that Congress is currently working on to address the financial impact of the disease when he revealed the timeframe that the government is planning for.
+Mnuchin appeared on Fox News Sunday to discuss the stimulus package that Congress is currently working on to address the financial impact of the disease, when he revealed the time frame that the government is planning for.

-“What is the timeframe in which this stimulus package is designed to work?” host John Roberts asked him.
+“What is the time frame in which this stimulus package is designed to work?” host John Roberts asked him.

 “I hope this gets passed on Monday because we need the money now.
-We’re looking at this from anywhere to a 10-12 week scenario.
-But again, this situation is moving quickly, we need to get the money into the economy now,” he said.
+We’re looking at this from anywhere to a 10 to 12 week scenario.
+But again, this situation is moving quickly, we need to get the money into the economy now,” Mnuchin said.
 “If we do that we think we can stabilize the economy.”

-“I think the president has every expectation that this is going to look a lot better 4-8 weeks from now,” he added.
+“I think the president has every expectation that this is going to look a lot better four or eight weeks from now,” he added.

-“If after 10 weeks business still have to remain closed, and nobody is flying on the airlines or staying in hotel rooms, can you keep going back to the well?”
+“If after 10 weeks businesses still have to remain closed and nobody is flying on the airlines or staying in hotel rooms, can you keep going back to the well?”
 Roberts asked.

-Mnuchin insisted that the economy was still strong and that this financial crisis won’t last for years, but what was needed a temporary bridge to help in the meantime.
+Mnuchin insisted that the economy was still strong and that this financial crisis won’t last for years, but what was needed was a temporary bridge to help in the meantime.

 “How long can we stay in the situation we are in now before this temporary damage becomes permanent,” Roberts asked, adding that many small businesses were already going under every day.

-Mnuchin sais that the stimulus package will help half of the private workforce and pushed aside questions about whether the economy is currently in a recession.
+Mnuchin said that the stimulus package will help half of the private workforce and pushed aside questions about whether the economy is currently in a recession.

 Mnuchin’s statements echo those of Dr. Anthony Fauci, director of the National Institutes of Allergy and Infectious Diseases, who said that he expects the quarantine to last for several more weeks.